Review and road test of the Audi A3 40 TDI quattro 184PS

 Cost of Ownership

 You probably don't need us to tell you that the third generation A3 is quicker, more economical and emits less carbon dioxide than its predecessor.
 Engine technology moves on apace, as do aerodynamics and the fact that it's lighter than before all adds up to a more efficient vehicle.
 How much more efficient?
-In the combined cycle test, this 2.0 TDI 184PS quattro S tronic variant managed 58.9mpg with 17-inch wheels - equivalent to CO2 emissions of 127g/km. ot bad for such a potent, capable 4WD model.
+In the WLTP combined cycle test, this 40 TDI 184PS quattro S tronic variant managed 44.1mpg with 17-inch wheels - equivalent to NEDC-rated CO2 emissions of 133g/km.
+Not bad for such a potent, capable 4WD model.

 Of course it's possible, upon reflection, to suspect that this is all an artfully and beautifully polished trap designed to separate you from your money.
 Audi's swollen profit figures would also nod you knowingly to this line of thinking.
 But can a car with so much mettle to it ever be accused of style over substance?
 That will always be a subjective call, but from here the pricing looks more than fair.